-After polar alignment and balancing OTA, adjust the mount to Zero Position.
+After polar alignment, adjust the mount at Zero Position.
 The Zero Position is the position with the CW shaft pointing toward the ground, OTA at the highest position with its axis parallel to the polar axis and the OTA pointing to the NCP, as shown in Figure 16.
-Loosen the DEC and R.A. clutches to adjust the mount to the Zero Position.
-Tighten the clutches after each adjustment.
+Loosen the DEC Clutch Handle on the DEC axis and the four (4) R.A.
+Clutch Screws on the R.A. axis to adjust the mount to the Zero Position.
+Tighten the screws after each adjustment.
 Remember, the hand controller needs to be at the Zero Position as well!
 The simplest way is turn the mount power OFF and ON again to reset the hand controller.